mathiaslam/placebofied-self/readme.md

 # Placebofied-Self (working title)

 Placebofied-Self is a series of hacked products which cause a placebo effect by its users.
-By manipulating results of different tracking devices (such as a scale, a step counter or a running app) the user will either be contented or pushed to achive better results.
+By manipulating results of different tracking devices (such as a scale, a step counter or a running app) the user will either be contented or pushed to achieve better results.

 ---